 Benchmark the best deal

 It's important to have the factual arsenal.
 Research the deals, discounts and codes that TalkTalk and its competitors are offering to act as a basis for negotiation.
-Our Digital TV Deals guide has best buys, and sign up to our weekly email to get the latest offers.
+Compare broadband, phone and digital TV deals to find the best buys, and sign up to our weekly email to get the latest offers.

 Get through to the retention department